Jones-Medical-Biology/boombox/README.md

 Threadscope seems to show that only one thread is activating in the kmeans program.
 This seems to be the new thing that needs to be addressed.

+-[ ] It would be good if students could work on threading